 When handing in case studies, documentation submitted must include your name & student number as Spiritual Director Intern and your case study client’s initials only, to protect your clients privacy.

 You will be provided with the format to use for completion of your Spiritual Director case studies.
 You must also meet with your Case Supervisor to review the case study procedure in more detail, as well as receive support as you work on completing your case studies.

 While you conduct spiritual direction with your clients, you will be considered a Spiritual Director Intern.
 Suitable clients for spiritual direction (also called Directees) are often looking for direction in the bigger scheme of their lives as opposed to working through particular emotional issues as is often done in spiritual psychotherapy.

 At the same time, there can be a significant overlap between spiritual psychotherapy and spiritual direction.
-We would say that all psychotherapy is spiritual but in spiritual direction you are often dealing explicitly with spiritual issues, higher purpose, soul learning and soul evolution themes.
+We would say that all psychotherapy is spiritual but in spiritual direction you are often dealing explicitly with spiritual issues, higher purpose, existential crisis, soul learning and soul evolution themes.